Cancel anytime

 Financial Performance

-Historical Performance: Performance data would need to be sourced from financial data providers for specific time periods.
+Historical Performance: Historical performance data should be gathered from official fund factsheets and financial data providers to assess returns over various time periods.

 Expense Ratio: 0.2